Aadil101/windmill-data-analysis/README.md

 ![](README_files/figure-gfm/unnamed-chunk-7-2.png)<!-- -->

-MS\_res for the Analyst’s model of 148 is significantly lower than MS\_res due to the straight line model, while the *R*<sup>2</sup> and adjusted *R*<sup>2</sup> values of 0.741 and 0.740 respectively are significantly higher for the Analyst’s model.
+*MS*<sub>res</sub> for the Analyst’s model of 148 is significantly lower than *MS*<sub>res</sub> due to the straight line model, while the *R*<sup>2</sup> and adjusted *R*<sup>2</sup> values of 0.741 and 0.740 respectively are significantly higher for the Analyst’s model.
 Additionally, residuals for the new model are not quite within horizontal bands (the bands slightly narrow for fitted values near 120), indicating non-constant variance.
 This means the new model is a better fit to the data, but could be better.

 ### Part (d)

 -   Construct the probability plot for part (c).
 Is there a problem with the normality assumption?
 If so determine the problem (heavy tailed, light tailed, or something else)

 ``` r
 stdRes = rstandard(fit3)